BY

 Individuals in either category mentioned above can claim depreciation of plant and equipment items such as desks, chairs and computers.

-On the other hand, depreciation of capital works items such as carpets, curtains and light fittings can only be claimed by individuals who either have a dedicated workspace at their home or who run their business from home (i.e. their home is their primary place of business).
+On the other hand, depreciation of capital works items such as carpets, curtains and light fittings can only be claimed by individuals who either have a dedicated workspace or run their business from home (i.e. their home is their primary place of business).

 How Do You Calculate Home Office Deductions for Running Expenses?